shoulders/plg_qwhelloworld/README.md

 This is a ready to go Joomla plugin template that you can use to build your own plugins.
 I have added all the settings, elements and things I could find.

+## What does it do?
+This is a content plugin that replaces a user defined shortcode with some content; date, WYSIWYG content and a language sensitive Hello World statement.

+## How to use the plugin
+- install the plugin.
+- configure the plugin how you want it.
+- insert your shortcode into an article.
+- load the newly saved article and you should see the shortcode has been replaced with the content you configured in the plugin admin.

 ## References
 I used the following links (and others) to build this module
 - https://docs.joomla.org/J3.x:Creating_a_Plugin_for_Joomla